gwu-cs2541-sp23/gwu-cs2541-sp23.github.io/project/project.md

 **Both Types:**
  - We expect you to create a better looking and more usable website compared to phase 1
  - A portion of your grade will be based on any "extra features" you complete that go beyond the spec
  - The most impressive projects will be added to this website's [Hall of Fame](/hall).
+Check [last year's](https://cs2541-21s.github.io/hall/) for some inspiration.

+{% comment %}

 ### Project Report
 You must submit a short written report about your project containing the following sections: